trufflesuite/ganache/src/chains/ethereum/ethereum/RPC-METHODS.md

 ##### Returns

-`Promise<StorageRangeResult>` : Returns a storage object with the keys being keccak-256 hashes of the storage keys, and the values being the raw, unhashed key and value for that specific storage slot.
+`Promise<Ethereum.StorageRangeResult>` : Returns a storage object with the keys being keccak-256 hashes of the storage keys, and the values being the raw, unhashed key and value for that specific storage slot.
 Also returns a next key which is the keccak-256 hash of the next key in storage for continuous downloading.

 ---